mia-chono/kao/README.md

   The script will creates a pdf inside each sub-folders

 ### Errors messages
-  After the next log => `[Info][PDF] creating` if you have the following message :
+  After the next log => `[Info][PDF] creating`
+  if you have the following message :
     Image contains an alpha channel which will be stored as a separate soft mask (/SMask) image in PDF.

-  One of your images has a special property... if you want already convert to PDF, you have to convert your picture to remove the mask.
+  One of your images has a special property... if you still want convert to PDF, you have to convert your picture to remove the mask.
   (example jpg to jpg... yes 😂)
   [image converter online](https://convertio.co/image-converter/)